Volume Analysis in Day Trading

 In trading, the term volume represents the number of units that change hands for stocks or futures contracts over a specific time period.
 Traders rely on it as a key metric because it lets them know the liquidity level of an asset, and how easily they can get into or out of a position close to the current price, which can be a moving target.

-The higher the volume, the easier time you'll have buying and selling large or small quantities of stock, because other traders are in the market, waiting to fulfill the other side of your trade.
+When trading volume is higher, you'll have an easier time buying and selling large or small quantities of stock, because other traders are in the market, waiting to fulfill the other side of your trade.

 Each transaction must have a buyer and a seller.
 To buy a stock, for example, a seller must sell to you, and for you to sell, a buyer must buy from you.